DevsHorse/eslint-plugin-feature-sliced-design-imports/README.md

 ### 1. **`layer-imports`**

 ### **Purpose**
 This rule enforces strict import order between defined architectural layers (e.g., `app`, `shared`, `features`, `entities`, etc.) in a **feature-sliced design architecture**.
 It ensures that higher-level layers only import from allowed lower-level layers to maintain a clear dependency hierarchy.
+The `proccess` layer isn't supported.

 ### **Key Features**
 - **Allowed Layers**: Each layer has a defined set of layers it can import from, based on the plugin configuration.